leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

 The receiver example depends on SpoutPanel.exe to select senders.
 It's path is detected after either SpoutSettings or SpoutPanel has been run once.

+C++17 pre-processor definition

+Openframeworks 12.0 requires C++ Language Standard C++17.
+This causes an error with D3D11.h due to std::byte definition conflict due to the use of "using namespace std" in ofMain.h.
+To avoid this a preprocessor definition _HAS_STD_BYTE=0 is included in the project.